by Skinny Ms.

-There are times when we have cravings for less-than-healthy snacks.
-Our Quinoa Protein Bars are a great way to satisfy a craving while maintaining a healthy diet.
-This delectable snack uses quinoa and dark chocolate, as well as other superfoods, to create a tasty treat that is a perfect snack before and after workouts or when that afternoon craving for something sweet hits.
-And for anyone on a gluten free diet, healthy quinoa foods are like hitting the jackpot!
+When you’re craving a less-than-healthy snack, our quinoa protein bars are a great way to satisfy that craving while maintaining your healthy diet.
+This delectable snack combines quinoa and dark chocolate, as well as other superfoods, to create a tasty treat that is a perfect snack before and after workouts, or when that afternoon craving for something sweet hits.
+And for anyone on a gluten-free diet, healthy quinoa treats are like hitting the jackpot!

-Quinoa is one of the best superfoods you can eat.
+Quinoa is one of the most versatile superfoods you can eat.
 Superfoods are natural, unprocessed foods that are low in calories and high in nutrients.
 They help the body fight disease and provide it with what it needs to be in excellent health.
-There is no pill on the market that can help the body quite as well as superfoods.

-To create a little variety with the bars or accommodate any food allergies, SunButter
+To create a little variety or to accommodate any food allergies, sunflower butter

-and pumpkin seeds are great alternatives to use in place of peanut butter and almonds.
-As for the dates, they keep the bars moist without providing a distinct flavor and give them that “softer” texture.
-And best of all, for a little variety add the chocolate chips directly to the mixture instead of melting them and drizzling on top.
+and pumpkin seeds are great alternatives to peanut butter and almonds.
+And the dates keep the bars moist without providing a distinct flavor.
+For a little variety, add the chocolate chips directly to the mixture instead of melting them and drizzling on top.

 If you love quinoa and it’s versatility, check out The New Quinoa E-book ~ An Alternative to Traditional Recipes.